The F.E. Dreifuss Comprehensive Epilepsy Program

 Through the Inpatient Epilepsy Monitoring Unit, we offer comprehensive evaluation, including intensive video and EEG monitoring of patients with seizures that are difficult to diagnose or control.
 We are able to work with up to 7 patients at a time in our new facilities.

-We treat patients with epilepsy surgery to remove the seizure focus.
+We treat patients with intractable epilepsy in other ways.
+Some patients undergo epilepsy surgery to remove the seizure focus.
 This may be performed using standard neurosurgical techniques or the Gamma Knife.
-Vagus Nerve Stimulation and experimental medications are other alternatives.in other ways.
-Some patients undergo
+Vagus Nerve Stimulation and experimental medications are other alternatives.

 Our multidisciplinary team of adult and pediatric epileptologists, nurses, technicians, social workers, nutritionists, educational counselors and others provide a full complement of care to patients.
 Our goal is to work with the patients, their families and their referring physicians to ensure that we provide the best possible treatment across the continuum of care.